undeluro/undeluro/README.md

-- 👋 Hi, I’m @undeluro
+- sup 👋, I’m Niyaz
+- analytical problem solver from Krakow
+- currently studying Computer Science and Intelligent Systems at AGH University
-- 👀 I’m interested in Web3.0, AI and Finance
+- interested in AI, Web3.0 and Finance
-- 🌱 I’m currently learning what profile readme is
-- 💞️ I’m looking to collaborate on yes
-- 📫 How to reach me tg, email
-- 😄 Pronouns:
-- ⚡ Fun fact: i clicked on main page template, idk why im writing this rn tbh
+- strategically creating bugs since 2019

 <!---
 undeluro/undeluro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.